diegocaspi/diegocaspi/README.md

 - 🌱 I’m currently learning **Kubernetes and GitOps/Deployment tools**

-- 👯 I’m looking to collaborate with people on **backend and Flutter frontend projects**
+- 👯 I’m looking to collaborate with people on **Backend projects**

-- 👨‍💻 All of my projects are available at [https://github.com/diegocaspi/](https://github.com/diegocaspi/)
+- 👨‍💻 All of my projects will be available at [https://github.com/diegocaspi/](https://github.com/diegocaspi/) (work in progress...)

-- 📫 How to reach me **diegocaspi2002@gmail.com**

 - 📄 Know about my experiences writing at my email [diegocaspi2002@gmail.com](diegocaspi2002@gmail.com)